-Our 2006 Stock Incentive Plan was approved by stockholders at our 2006 Annual Meeting of Stockholders.
-Our 2006 Stock Incentive Plan permits the grant of the following types of incentive awards to our employees, directors, consultants and advisors: (1) nonqualified stock options, (2) incentive stock options, (3) restricted stock, (4) restricted stock units ("RSUs"), (5) stock appreciation rights ("SARs"), (6) performance shares and (7) other stock-based awards, each of which we refer to as an "award."
+Our 2006 Stock Incentive Plan was approved by stockholders at our 2006 Annual Meeting of Stockholders and its material terms were re-approved at our 2011 Annual Meeting.
+The Plan permits the grant to our employees, directors, consultants and advisors of (1) nonqualified stock options, (2) incentive stock options, (3) restricted stock, (4) restricted stock units ("RSUs"), (5) stock appreciation rights ("SARs"), (6) performance shares and (7) other stock-based awards, each of which we refer to as an "award."